This is a checklist of what to pack for your Amatola Trails 6 day hike.

 If you have space (and weight) to spare, a fresh apple every day is a treat.

 Guide for backpack weight: 20% of body-weight for adults (15% for children), depending on fitness and experience

 Frequently Asked Questions

 What are the huts like?

 The huts are constantly in a changing condition and are by nature very basic.
-The huts have bunks with mattresses and a trellidor that locks at night, there are also braai facilities, firewood, long drop toilets and sometimes even hot running water.
+The huts have bunks with mattresses and a trellidor that locks at night, there are also an axe, braai facilities, firewood, long drop or flushing toilets.

 Is there hot water and showers?

 There is hot water at most of the huts through means of donkey boilers, but this changes regularly.
 There are hot showers at all the huts except Cata at the time of writing this.
 There is a stream right next to Mnyameni (and near all the huts) where you can get water and wash.

 I am afraid that due to the nature of the trail, intermittent cell reception and remoteness the minimum number of hikers is 4.